isaackogan/OmeglePy/README.md

         Run what the inherited handler does, but also send a message...
         """
         await super(EventHandler, self).connected(data)
-        await self.instance.send('You should know, I'm super cool...)
+        await self.instance.send('You should know, I'm super cool...')

     async def softBanned(self, data):
         """